 4.3 By rule

-When a pattern was fully or partially expressible, we recorded which rules were used.
-Multiple rules per pattern are allowed (a constraint typically uses two or three rules together).
+When a pattern was fully or partially expressible, the classifier recorded which rules would express it.
+Multiple rules per pattern are allowed.

 5. Failure mode analysis